1211ciel/node/words.md

 The seed has a hard exterior covering.

 exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior
+The seed has a hard exterior covering.
+The seed has a hard exterior covering.
+The seed has a hard exterior covering.
+The seed has a hard exterior covering.
+The seed has a hard exterior covering.

+exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior
+The seed has a hard exterior covering.
+The seed has a hard exterior covering.
+The seed has a hard exterior covering.
+The seed has a hard exterior covering.
+The seed has a hard exterior covering.

+exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior exterior